abdalrahman01/FreeRTOS/README.md

-# FreeRTOS on STM32F4 with STM32CubeMX, Keil uVision 5 and Tracealyzer frin Percepio
+# FreeRTOS on STM32F4 with STM32CubeMX, Keil uVision 5 and Tracealyzer from Percepio

 The example project is a simple FreeRTOS project with multiple tasks, queues, and semaphores.